fenago/next-level-python-big-data/bigdata-with-pyspark/lab_1.md

 An overview of PySpark
 ======================

-Python is similar to PySpark integration, which we will cover soon.
-For now, we will import some libraries from the PySpark package to help us work with Spark.
+Start the spark shell by typing following command in the terminal: `pyspark`

 The best way for us to understand Spark is to look at an example, as shown in the following screenshot:

 ```
-lines = sc.textFile("data.txt")
+lines = sc.textFile("/headless/next-level-python-big-data/bigdata-with-pyspark/Lab01/data.txt")
 lineLengths = lines.map(lambda s: len(s))
 totalLength = lineLengths.reduce(lambda a, b: a + b)
+totalLength
 ```

+**Task:** Modify `data.txt` file, run above code again and verify that sum output is correct.

 In the preceding code, we have created a new variable called